vanHeemstraSystems/clean-architecture-template/README.md

+clean-architecture-template
-# clean-architecture-template
+# Clean Architecture Template

+Based on "A typescript project template using clean architecture" at https://github.com/aziznal/typescript-clean-architecture

-Clean Architecture Template
+See also "The Ultimate Clean Architecture Template for TypeScript Projects" at https://betterprogramming.pub/the-ultimate-clean-architecture-template-for-typescript-projects-e53936269bb9